I’m so excited for this guest post today from Holly Lesue of Maker Valley: Rip Through Your WIPs: How I Finished 30 Quilts in One Year.

 Today, I’m going to share the 3 keys I have discovered and used to break this cycle, motivate myself into finishing my WIPs before moving on to new projects, and get the FUN of quilting back in my life.

 To help me overcome the vicious WIP cycle, a few years ago, Dave and I created a Quilting Organizer Pack PDF.
-We normally charge $3 for the digital download, but with the exclusive code AMY50 for Diary of a Quilter Readers, you can get them 50% off at makervalleybrand.com!
+(Get 10% off with code DIARYOFAQUILTER).

 Ok, now that you’ve got the PDF and can refer to it as you read along, without further ado, here are 3 motivational keys I’ve used to rip through my WIPs: